Windower/Lua/addons/blist/README.md

     muted  = message comes through, but in a different color
   reason  = reason why you are adding said person to blist
 //bl delete|remove name  : Removes a user from your blist.
+//bl qa name [reason] : Adds a user to your blist w/o requiring extra details (reason is optional).

 ###Changelog:
 * v0.0  06/08/13 Created addon.